far-analytics/streams-logger/README.md

 ### Payload size limit

 _Streams_ enforces a size limit on the serialized message payload.
-You can specify a restrictive payload size limit in the `SocketHandlerOptions` passed to the constructor of the `SocketHandler`.
+You can specify a restrictive `payloadSizeLimit` in the `SocketHandlerOptions` passed to the constructor of the `SocketHandler`.
 The default is `1e6` bytes.

 ### Security